mhmodo10/react-img-annotation/README.md

 //annotationsData is a list of boxes each box has the following structure {
-  key : key //unique,
+  key : key, //unique
-  label : string.
-  x : int, //x-coordinates with (0,0) being top left y : int, //y-coordinates with (0,0) being top left w : int, //box width
+  label : string, //label given to the box x : int, //x-coordinates with (0,0) being top left y : int, //y-coordinates with (0,0) being top left w : int, //box width